Joint Chiefs chairman calls Afghan war a ‘strategic failure’

+Milley refused to say what advice he gave Biden last spring when Biden was considering whether to comply with an agreement the Trump administration had made with the Taliban to reduce the American troop presence to zero by May 2021, ending a U.S. war that began in October 2001.
+Testifying alongside Milley, Defense Secretary Lloyd Austin also refused to reveal his advice to Biden.

+Austin and Milley are scheduled to appear Wednesday before the House Armed Services Committee to review the war.

-But he told the Senate Armed Services Committee it was his personal opinion that at least 2,500 were needed to guard against a collapse of the Kabul government and a return to Taliban rule.
+Milley told the Senate committee, when pressed Tuesday, that it had been his personal opinion that at least 2,500 U.S. troops were needed to guard against a collapse of the Kabul government and a return to Taliban rule.

+Defying U.S. intelligence assessments, the Afghan government and its U.S.-trained army collapsed in mid-August, allowing the Taliban, which had ruled the country from 1996 to 2001, to capture Kabul with what Milley described as a couple of hundred men on motorcycles, without a shot being fired.
+That triggered a frantic U.S. effort to evacuate American civilians, Afghan allies and others from Kabul airport.

+Gen. Frank McKenzie, who as head of Central Command was overseeing U.S. troops in Afghanistan, said he shared Milley’s view that keeping a residual force there could have kept the Kabul government intact.

 In a blunt assessment of a war that cost 2,461 American lives, Milley said the result was years in the making.